 Step One – Identify Potential Opportunities

-Give each team member 5 minutes to consider the opportunities.
+Give each team member 5 minutes to consider the project opportunities.
 What could propel you forward as you start this project?
+These are your project “sails”.
 Ask each team member to come up with 2 or 3 suggestions.

 Step Two – Identify Potential Challenges

 Give each team member 5 minutes to consider the challenges.
 What could hold you back from delivering this project successfully?
+These are your project “anchors”.
 Ask each team member to come up with 2 or 3 suggestions.

 Step Three – Share Your Thoughts